The mistakes to avoid, and the tricks to help keep your funds going until the end of the month.

 This prevents you spending more than you intended and stops any impulse spending.
 You’ll need to leave your cards at home.

 Of course, right now there are still a number of retailers operating as cash-only.
-If you’re faced with a card-only retailer, or don’t want to deal with change, you could look at using the pots or spaces features on digital banks such as Monzo or Starling to split the funds out into different spending needs.
+If you’re faced with a card-only retailer, or don’t want to deal with change, you could look at using the pots or spaces features on digital banks such as Chase or Starling to split the funds out into different spending needs.

 Cutback and shop around